 What Are The Two Currencies Uses In Cuba?

 There are no longer two currencies in Cuba in 2023.

 The only official currency in Cuba in 2023 is the Cuban peso, the CUP, also called Moneda Nacional.

 Wrap-Up What Is The Currency In Cuba?

-From one currency system to another, although there are no longer two official currencies in Cuba, there is still one official and now several unofficial currencies to wrap your head around.
+From one monetary system to another, although there are no longer two official currencies in Cuba, there is still one official and now several unofficial currencies to wrap your head around.

 The different foreign currencies have slightly different values on the street of Cuba, “en las calles“, which is the term Cubans use for whatever goes on outside the private home!

-My suggestion for your key takeaway is, to bring cash in Euro or Canadian dollars, and change them with a trusted person.
+My suggestion for your key takeaway is to bring cash in Euro or Canadian dollars and change them with a trusted person, bring as much money as you plan to spend.
 Cubans need foreign cash to shop in the Cuban MLC stores.

 Pay in foreign currency when you can, a lot of vendors and service workers will prefer that.